Home » Costa Brava » Discovering Port de la Selva: A charming fishing village in Costa Brava

 Experience sunrise over one of Port de la Selva’s coves

 We know that waking up early can be hard, but for this reason, we can assure you that you won’t regret it.
 On the Catalan coast, the sun rises over the sea, creating a natural show not to be missed.
-Check the sunrise time, put the alarm, and start your day with an absolute blast!
+So, check the sunrise time, set the alarm, and start your day with an absolute blast!

 Wander through the harbour